 - Modifications to Spousal Maintenance: Though spousal maintenance isn’t typically awarded in Texas, many people still do receive it.
 If you pay spousal maintenance and believe there has been a significant change in circumstances, you may request to have the spousal support lowered or eliminated in a modification.
 Spousal maintenance can never be increased after the divorce is final.
 Some of the most common reasons we see spouses ask for modifications to spousal maintenance include one spouse remarrying or cohabitating with another person, one spouse receiving a boost in income from a better-paying job, one spouse receiving a demotion or getting a lower-paying job, and more.

-If you believe your situation qualifies for a post-judgment modification, our Montgomery County post-judgment modification lawyer is here to help you, every step of the way.
+If you believe your situation qualifies for a post-judgment modification, our The Woodlands post-judgment modification lawyer is here to help you, every step of the way.

 Contact Our The Woodlands, Texas Firm